 Some folks said "hell no" after giving it the old college try, including one TikTok user that said she actually gained weight after drinking lemon in her coffee for a week straight (heads up: there are some expletives in that one!).
+Still, many swear that a touch of lemon in their coffee has helped them shed some pounds, including this TikTok user claiming an 8-pound weight loss in two weeks (though she also outlines other diet changes she made).

 Does adding lemon to your coffee help with weight loss?